Acne, sun damage, wounds, fine lines, inflammation, Rosacea, and other skin problems?

 LED Light Therapy to the rescue!

-LED treatment uses varying wavelengths of light to trigger the skin’s natural healing processes to repair the skin.
-Let’s look at how LED light therapy works and what it may do for you.
+Red light therapy treatment uses varying wavelengths of light to trigger the skin’s natural healing processes to repair the skin.
+Let’s look at how Red light therapy works and what it may do for you.

 What exactly is LED therapy?